Resonance (Warehouse 13)

-"Resonance" is the second episode of the first season of the Syfy television series Warehouse 13.
+"Resonance" is the third episode of the first season of the Syfy television series Warehouse 13.
 It first aired July 14, 2009, and was written by David Simkins and directed by Vincent Misiano.

 Plot

 Pete and Myka are sent to Chicago to investigate a series of odd bank robberies.
 During their investigation, they have a run-in with Bonnie Belski, a persistent FBI agent looking for a logical explanation for the happenings.
 It seems the bank robbers are using a device that creates a sound resonance so severe, it somewhat hypnotizes all who hear it and leaves them in a euphoric state for minutes after.
 It's up to Myka and Pete to figure out where the robbers will strike next and retrieve whatever bizarre object they are employing.
 Meanwhile, Artie examines a possible security breach back at the warehouse.
 Guest-starring Tricia Helfer.